 The best recurve bow for kids is lightweight with a low draw weight (around 10-15 lbs) to ensure ease of use and safety.
 Popular options include beginner-friendly models like the JAKUNA, iMay, and DOSTYLE bows, which come with essential accessories and are designed to help kids learn archery comfortably and effectively.

-Choosing a takedown bow is often ideal, as it allows limb upgrades as the child grows.
+However choosing a takedown bow is often ideal, as it allows limb upgrades as the child grows.

 Leave a Reply